 - Moe: Invoked In-universe.
 Though not everyone's happy about it.Sayuri: Do you think I should hug her?

 Matsui: After this, the only games I'm gonna produce are violently depraved kichiku blood-baths.

-Older than They Look: Slightly.
+- Older Than They Look: Slightly.
 It is heavily implied that Kimiko is the oldest of the main quartet, Erika being at least a few months younger (and Piro and Largo being younger than either of them), although it's difficult to know since very few characters' ages are given.

-Rant Inducing Slight: When on her first radio appearance, she snaps at the host and fellow guest mocking "pathetic little fanboys".
+- When on her first radio appearance, she snaps at the host and fellow guest mocking "pathetic little fanboys".
 She got a lot of fans from that.

-Later, when Piro handles her fanboys, she angrily assumes he was just doing it to get laid.
+- Later, when Piro handles her fanboys, she angrily assumes he was just doing it to get laid.

 A mysterious teenage goth girl who appears after Largo has one of his adventures.
 It eventually becomes clear that the weirdness around her is not due just to Largo's skewed perceptions.
 She's prone to fainting spells and suddenly disappearing, and, despite many scenes in cafes and restaurants, has only once been shown eating.